rabbitmq/rabbitmq-amqp-go-client/docs/examples/README.md

 - [Video](video) - From the YouTube tutorial [AMQP 1.0 with Golang](https://youtu.be/iR1JUFh3udI)
 - [TLS](tls) - An example of how to use TLS with the AMQP 1.0 client.
 - [Advanced Settings](advanced_settings) - An example of how to use the advanced connection settings of the AMQP 1.0 client.
+- [Broadcast](broadcast) - An example of how to use fanout to broadcast messages to multiple auto-deleted queues.